ibexa/documentation-developer/docs/release_notes/ez_platform_v2.1.0.md

 ### Other UI improvements

 - When accessing the back office from a link to a specific content item, after logging in you will now be redirected to the proper content view.
-- In edit mode you can now preview content as it will look in any SiteAccess it is available in.
+- In edit mode you can now preview content as it will look in any SiteAccess it's available in.
 - When you start editing a content item that already has an open draft, you will see a draft conflict screen:

 ![Draft conflict window](draft_conflict.png)